 When reviewing applications, the ORC looks for:

 - A previous degree with a strong academic record in a STEM field with extensive undergraduate level coursework in mathematics, including advanced statistics, probability, calculus, and linear algebra.
+Previous LGO ORC students had degrees in Mathematics, Industrial Engineering, and Physics.

 - Research interests in operations research applications, and demonstrated ability to apply advanced analytical methods in industry.